charlenry/readclip/README.md

 To stop clipboard playback, press the `Ctrl + C` keys in the terminal to stop the script.

 Other languages are possible.
 Available languages: US English: `en-US`, UK English: `en-GB`, German: `de-DE`, Spanish: `es-ES`, French: `fr-FR`, Italian: `it-IT`.
 You just have to change the value of the `lang` variable.

+NB: A bug could occur if the text to be copied contains single quotes.